9 Ways for College Students to Make Passive Income

 Most people spend their college years partying and enjoying the lack of financial responsibilities.
 What many don’t realize is that college is the perfect time to build your skills, try new things, and start building your financial foundation.

 As a college student, time is on your side.
 By learning to invest, building a business, or making money in your spare time, you’ll gain invaluable experience that will make you a more desirable candidate for future employers.
-Creating a passive income stream in college can also help you graduate with minimal to no debt and jumpstart your way to a financially secure future.
+Learning how to make passive income while in college can also help you graduate with minimal to no debt and jumpstart your way to a financially secure future.